An HI story of galaxies in Abell 2626 and beyond: deficiency in A2626 and the Swarm galaxies

-Thus \hi deficiency is positive for \hi deficient galaxies and negative for galaxies with excess \hi gas. $M_{HI}^{exp}$ is generally calculated from \hi-optical scaling relations (e.g. \citealt{Haynes1984, chamaraux1986, Batuski1985, solanes1996, denes2014}).
-We used the scaling relation from \citet{denes2014} (see their Table 3), a multiwavelength scaling relation between the \hi content and the optical diameter of the galaxies.
-The scaling relation of Denes 2014 is based on the r-band diameters reported by HyperLEDA.
+Thus \hi deficiency is positive for \hi -deficient galaxies and negative for galaxies with excess \hi gas. $M_{HI}^{exp}$ is generally calculated from \hi-optical scaling relations (e.g. \citealt{Haynes1984, chamaraux1986, Batuski1985, solanes1996, denes2014}).
+We used the scaling relation from \citet{denes2014} (see their Table 3), a multi-wavelength scaling relation between the \hi content and the optical diameter of the galaxies.
+The scaling relation of \citet{denes2014} is based on the SDSS r-band relation, which uses the Petrosian radius,

-where $M_{HI}^{exp}$ is the expected \hi mass, $D_{\lambda}$ is the optical diameter (in kpc) in a particular band, $\alpha_{\lambda}$ and $\beta_{\lambda}$ are the parameters for this band.
-To calculate the expected \hi mass, we have measured the diameters ($D_{r}$=2R$_{25}$) from the DECaLS r-band images where R$_{25}$ is the radius of the 25th mag/arcsec$^2$ isophote.
+where $M_{HI}^{exp}$ is the expected \hi mass, $D_{\lambda}$ is the optical diameter (in kpc) in a particular band, and $\alpha_{\lambda}$ and $\beta_{\lambda}$ are the parameters for this band.
+To calculate the expected \hi mass, we adopted the diameters (D$_{r}$=2R$_{25}$) provided by J. Healy (private communication) as determined from the DECaLS r-band images, where R$_{25}$ is the radius of the 25th mag/arcsec$^{2}$ isophote.